kowasaur/KOI-N/README.md

 Say you put $500 into bitcoin.
 The price then doubles and you sell half of it.
 Your 'invested' is now $250.

 ## Sources
+The `N` in the KOI-N logo is modified version of [Fish KOI logo and symbol animal vector](https://www.vecteezy.com/vector-art/595538-fish-koi-logo-and-symbol-animal-vector) which is apart of [Abstract Vectors by Vecteezy](https://www.vecteezy.com/free-vector/abstract).
+The font used is [Otsutome](https://www.freejapanesefont.com/otsutome-font-download/)
 Starting from when this was committed (7/12/2020), I put anything that helped me here ~~that I remember~~.
 (I might move this to it's own doc later on)
 - https://stackoverflow.com/questions/32621988/electron-jquery-is-not-defined/37480521#37480521
 - https://developer.mozilla.org/en-US/docs/Archive/Mozilla/XUL/Attribute/readonly